-Standard & Poor's Ratings Services ("S&P") and Moody's Investor's Service, Inc. ("Moody's") have assigned municipal bond ratings of "AA+" and "Aa2", respectively, to the Bonds.
+Moody's Investor's Service, Inc. ("Moody's") and Standard & Poor's Ratings Services ("S&P") have assigned municipal bond ratings of "Aa2" and "AA", respectively, to the Bonds.
+An explanation of the significance of such ratings may be obtained from Moody's and S&P.

 Such ratings reflect only the views of such organizations.
 The ratings are not a recommendation to buy, sell or hold the Bonds and there is no assurance that such ratings will continue for any given period of time or that such ratings will not be revised downward or withdrawn entirely by the rating agencies if, in their judgment, circumstances so warrant.
 Any downward revision or withdrawal of the ratings given to the Bonds may have an adverse effect on the market price of the Bonds.
-The

-Underwriters have not undertaken any responsibility to bring to the attention of the owners of the Bonds any proposed revision or withdrawal of the ratings on the Bonds, or to oppose any such proposed revision or withdrawal.
+The Underwriter has not undertaken any responsibility to bring to the attention of the owners of the Bonds any proposed revision or withdrawal of the ratings on the Bonds, or to oppose any such proposed revision or withdrawal.